jack3DX/Data-Engineering-Youtube_analytics-AWS/README.md

 # Data Engineering project with Youtube analytics data and AWS tools

+IN CASE YOU WOULD LIKE TO REPRODUCE THIS PROJECT TO LEARN, IT COSTS USD 0,69 IF YOU DO IT EXACTLY LIKE I DID AND FOLLOW MY PATH.

 In this repository, I'll show how to build a simple data pipeline with AWS.

 I'll also discuss about: